-Most barristers are self-employed and, to share costs, band together with other barristers in offices referred to as sets of chambers (or sometimes ‘stables’ in Scotland).
+Most barristers are self-employed.
+To share costs, they band together with other barristers in offices referred to as sets of chambers (or sometimes ‘stables’ in Scotland).
 Experienced barristers may become sole practitioners and set up their own chambers.
-Some barristers work for government departments or agencies such as the Crown Prosecution Service.
-An increasing number of barristers are employed by private and third sector organisations, including firms of solicitors.
+Some barristers work for government departments, or agencies such as the Crown Prosecution Service.
+An increasing number of barristers are employed by private and third sector organisations.
+This may even include firms of solicitors.

 Barristers must conform to strict dress codes.

 - In England and Wales, trainee barristers undergoing pupillage are paid at least £12,000 a year.
 Most chambers will pay above this, even up to £65,000 depending on area of specialisation.